LPB CURRENT ISSUES FUND

 - Only one application for a project may be submitted per review period and the applicant may not make submissions for any additional projects.

-- Projects submitted must be 60 min or 90 min in length; shorter formats are not accepted.
+- Projects submitted must be sixty minutes (60:00) or ninety minutes (90:00) in length; shorter formats are not accepted.

 - First time full-length media maker applicants must have been producing other short format productions for at least three years.

 - Applicants must agree to concept exclusivity during the LPB rights Term (i.e. filmmaker may not license, sell or otherwise exhibit any other version of the Program in the LPB Territory (the United States, territories and possessions, military bases and embassies) during the LPB license Term.

 - Applicants will be required to submit a 5-minute video sample of the current work, if selected for the final phase of review.

 - Applicants must meet all other mandatory terms and conditions outlined that will be set forth in the LPB production agreement.

 - Programs/films previously submitted and declined by LPB with no substantial change to the proposal

 - Filmmakers or production entities that are foreign based, owned or controlled